EMAp/sibgrapi-2014/calls.md

-Researchers, students and professionals are invited to participate by submitting original works describing research, practice, experience and applications in all areas of Computer Graphics, Computer Vision, Image Processing and Pattern Recognition, including but not limited to the following topics:
+Researchers, students and professionals are invited to participate by submitting original works describing research, practice, experience and applications in all areas of Computer Graphics, Computer Vision, Image Processing, and Pattern Recognition, including but not limited to the following topics:

 Animation and simulation, Big Data, Biomedical imaging and